Litigation activity

 To calculate the amount of a fine, the Autorité first decides a basic amount for each company or body that breached the rules.
 This amount is based a number of criteria, such as the size of the affected market, the seriousness of the actions and the duration of the practices.

-The fines imposed by the Autorité between 2009 and 2021 amount to over 8 billion euros.
-These fines are paid to the State and go into the general budget, so they help to fund public spending (on schools, the legal system, hospitals, etc.).
+Between 2009 and 2021, the Autorité handed out fines totalling over €8 billion.
+Fines are paid to the State and go into the general budget, thereby helping to fund public spending (on schools, the legal system, hospitals, etc.).

 The increase in actions for damages

-• A few examples:
+A few examples:

-In a decision of 10 February 2021, the Commercial Court of Paris granted damages to a company that was a victim of Google's practices, based on Decision 19-D-26 of the Autorité, which had fined Google 150 million euros for enacting opaque listing rules on its Adwords service.
+- In a decision of 10 February 2021, the Paris Commercial Court granted damages to a company that had been a victim of Google’s practices, based on Autorité Decision 19-D-26, which had fined Google €150 million for enacting opaque listing rules on its Adwords service.
 The Court ordered Google to pay the victim company the amount of €1,010,532.23 plus €3,598.98 per day from 1 December 2020 until the date of the judgment notification.

-The Cour d’appel de Paris (Paris Court of Appeal) also issued several important decrees.
-Following the decision 09-D-36 of 9 December 2009, which fined Orange Caraïbe and France Télécom for abuse of a dominant position, in a decree of 17 June 2020 it ordered France Télécom to pay a company that had suffered from the practices the amounts of 173.64 million euros in lost profits, with interest, and 737,500 euros, with interest, as redress for the additional costs caused by one of the practices.
+- The Paris Court of Appeal has also issued several important judgements.
+Following Decision 09-D-36 of 9 December 2009, by which the Autorité fined Orange Caraïbe and France Télécom for abuse of a dominant position, in a judgement dated 17 June 2020 the Court ordered France Télécom to pay a company that had suffered from the practices in question the amounts of €173.64 million in lost profits (plus interest) and €737,500 (plus interest), as redress for the additional costs caused by one of the practices.

-Following Decision 15-D-03 of 11 March 2015 that fined an agreement between the producers of dairy products, the Court of Appeal, in a decree of 24 November 2021, also granted the respective amounts of 2,044,220 euros and 332,780 euros to two distributors.
-In a Decree of 23 February 2022, it granted the victim of exclusionary abuse fined by the Autorité in its Decision 14-D-02 of 20 February 2014 (sporting press sector), the amount of 1,690,177 euros in lost profits, with interest at the legal rate.
+- Following Decision 15-D-03 of 11 March 2015, by which the Autorité fined an agreement between dairy product manufacturers, in a judgement dated 24 November 2021 the Court of Appeal also granted the respective amounts of €2,044,220 and €332,780 to two distributors, respectively.
+In a judgement dated 23 February 2022, the Court granted the victim of exclusionary abuse fined by the Autorité in Decision 14-D-02 of 20 February 2014 (sporting press sector) the amount of €1,690,177 in lost profits (plus interest at the legal rate).

-On 20 October 2021, the Administrative Court of Strasbourg fined the members of an agreement in the school bus transport sector in the Bas-Rhin region to pay the local and regional public authorities the amount of 2,022,366 euros, with interest.
+- On 20 October 2021, the Strasbourg Administrative Court ordered the members of an agreement in the school bus transport sector in the Bas-Rhin region to pay the local and regional public authorities the amount of €2,022,366 (plus interest).

-- On 22 January 2022, the Administrative Court of Appeal of Nantes ruled on a request for provision relating to compensation for a victim of an agreement on public procurement contracts, following Decision 11-D-07 of 24 February 2011 on the practices implemented in the sector of painting services for metal infrastructures.
-The Court increased the provision to be applied for future compensation to 280,000 euros.
+- On 22 January 2022, the Nantes Administrative Court of Appeal ruled on a request for an advance on the compensation granted to a victim of an agreement on public procurement contracts, following Decision 11-D-07 of 24 February 2011 on practices implemented in the sector for painting services for metal infrastructures.
+The Court increased the advance to be taken from the compensation to be paid to €280,000.

-In a Decision of 27 April 2021, the French Administrative Supreme Court (Conseil d’Etat) ruled on an action for damages concerning the vertical road signs cartel.
-It upheld the decree of the Administrative Court of Appeal, which had ordered one of the companies in the agreement to pay the local and regional public authorities the amount of 4,121,124 euros.
+- In a decision of 27 April 2021, the French Administrative Supreme Court (Conseil d’Etat) ruled on an action for damages concerning the vertical road signs cartel.
+The Court upheld the judgement of the Administrative Court of Appeal, which had ordered one of the companies involved in the agreement to pay the local and regional public authorities the amount of €4,121,124.

 Injunctions